 The Company is ultimately controlled by Hellenic Petroleum S.A., a company incorporated in Greece, which owns 54,35% of the Company's share capital through Hellenic Petroleum International S.A., a company incorporated in Austria.
 Since the acquisition date, Hellenic Petroleum has been the Company's exclusive supplier of oil products.
-EKO ABEE, a whollyowned subsidiary of Hellenic Petroleum S.A., supplies the Company with lubricants.
+EKO ABEE, a wholly-owned subsidiary of Hellenic Petroleum S.A., supplies the Company with lubricants.
 Furthermore, two other Group companies, Asprofos and HELPE International Consulting, both of which are wholly owned subsidiaries of Hellenic Petroleum S.A., provide the Company with various technical and consulting services.
-The company provided consulting services to EKO Serbia, Group company ultimately owned by Hellenic Petroleum S.A., during 2017 and 2018.